10 EQ Mistakes That Everybody Made!

 4. Focus on the Mid Frequencies

-As mixers, we like to check out over the extremities of the frequency spectrum.
+As mixers, we like to check out the extremities of the frequency spectrum.
 We obsess over reaching deep, floor-shaking bass and crystal-clear highs.

 What we neglect is what matters most.
 The midrange is the place the core of most instruments lies.
 It’s additionally the place our ears are most delicate.
 And eventually, it’s the part of the frequency spectrum that’s most constant throughout different speakers.